 The best part is that the box can be removed to allow the installer to drill for wiring, recessed puck lights and electrical boxes.
 The light box will match the cabinet interior so it esthetically blends with the inside of the cabinet and you’ll hardly know it’s even there.

 RECESSED FLOOR WALL CABINETS

 Another option is called the recessed floor option.
-This is done by raising the floor or bottom of the cabinet upwards so the cabinet door hangs past the bottom floor of the cabinet.
+This is done by raising the floor or bottom of the cabinet upwards, so the cabinet door hangs past the bottom floor of the cabinet.
 This remaining area or void is perfect to conceal puck or LED strip under cabinet lighting when the cabinet door is closed.
-In the above photo, there is an additional optional Rout 1 Side Valance Moulding that gets applied on site at the time of install.
+In the above and below photos, there is an additional optional Rout 1 Side Valance Moulding that needs to be ordered which is applied on site at the time of install.